History

 Year 8

-In Year 8, we begin with a study of African Kingdoms, examining the rich and diverse history of Africa prior to colonialism and the Transatlantic Slave Trade.
-This enables students to study significant societies and its interconnections with other world developments.
+In Year 8, we focus on the theme of Empire and the impact that Empire had on the people they ruled over.
+We begin by examining the birth of the British, Spanish and Portuguese Empires and look at their impact across the Americas, Africa and Asia.
 We then move onto ideas, political power, industry, and empire in Britain, 1745-1901.
 This includes the Transatlantic slave trade, analysing its effects, the consequences, and its eventual abolition.
 We will also look at the Industrial Revolution, as Britain became the first industrial nation and its impact on society.
 As we examine Britain’s impact on the world, we will conduct a depth study on British India, and the effect of the British Empire across the world.
-Finally, we will look at the challenges Britain faces in the modern era, specifically looking at the history of migration and the UK Civil Rights movement, as part of social, cultural, and technological changes in post-war British society.
+We will also study how people resisted and fought back against the ideas of Empire in Britain and across the globe through Parliamentary reform and rebellions from enslaved peoples.
+Finally, we will examine the impact of Empire on Africa and how this would eventually lead to conflict in the 20th Century.

 Topic Two: Slavery and Emancipation